AdMob policy change log

 Here’s what you can expect:

-- Google Publisher Policies, which outline the types of content we won’t monetize through any of our publisher products.
-These include: Illegal Content, Child Sexual Abuse Material & Pedophilia, Sexually Explicit Content, Adult Themes in Family Content, Intellectual Property Abuse, Endangered or Threatened Species, Dangerous or Derogatory Content, Enabling Dishonest Behavior, Misrepresentative Content, Malicious or Unwanted Software, and Mail Order Brides.
+- Google Publisher Policies, which outline the types of content that we won’t monetise through any of our publisher products.
+These include: Illegal Content, Child Sexual Abuse Material & Pedophilia, Sexually Explicit Content, Adult Themes in Family Content, Intellectual Property Abuse, Endangered or Threatened Species, Dangerous or Derogatory Content, Enabling Dishonest Behaviour, Misrepresentative Content, Malicious or Unwanted Software and Mail Order Brides.

-- Alignment across our publisher products, bringing simplicity, consistency, and ease of understanding, regardless of the product(s) you choose to use.
+- Alignment across our publisher products, bringing simplicity, consistency and ease of understanding, regardless of the product(s) that you choose to use.

 What it means for you as an AdMob publisher

-Monetizing content that falls under the Google Publisher Restrictions will no longer be a policy violation; instead, we will restrict advertising on that content as appropriate, based on the preferences of each advertising product and/or advertisers’ individual preferences.
-In some cases this will mean that no advertising sources are bidding on your inventory and no ads will appear on this restricted content.
-So while you can choose to monetize content covered by the Google Publisher Restrictions, doing so will mean you will likely receive less advertising on this restricted content than you would receive on other, nonrestricted content.
+Monetising content that falls under the Google Publisher Restrictions will no longer be a policy violation; instead, we'll restrict advertising on that content as appropriate, based on the preferences of each advertising product and/or advertisers’ individual preferences.
+In some cases, this will mean that no advertising sources are bidding on your inventory and no ads will appear on this restricted content.
+So while you can choose to monetise content covered by the Google Publisher Restrictions, doing so will mean that you'll likely receive less advertising on this restricted content than you would receive on other, nonrestricted content.

-Content that falls under the Google Publisher Policies is not allowed to be monetized and you should not place ads against that content.
-Attempting to monetize policy-violating content may result in your account(s) being suspended or terminated.
+Content that falls under the Google Publisher Policies is not allowed to be monetised and you should not place ads against that content.
+Attempting to monetise policy-violating content may result in your account(s) being suspended or terminated.

 Please note that these policies and restrictions will apply in addition to any other policies governing your use of Google publisher products.